core

 Database constructor.

-Check given basedir directory exists and load accessible Scan objects.
+Check the given basedir directory exists and load accessible Scan objects.

 Parameters: